jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If you wish to be a writer, write.
+Always seek out the seed of triumph in every adversity.
-- Epictetus
+- Og Mandino

-Updated on: [8/6/2023]
+Updated on: [8/7/2023]
 <!-- #quoteEnd -->
 </pre>